 The Board shall have power to award honorary membership in The Chamber to any member previously active in Chamber affairs and who has retired from active business or professional life.
 Such an honorary membership may be exempt from the payment of any membership fee.

 3.04 Resignation & Cancellation of Membership

-3.04.1 Any member may resign from membership at any time upon written notice to the Board or Executive Director, but such resignation shall not relieve the member from financial obligations he may then owe to The Chamber.
+3.04.1 Any member may resign from membership at any time upon written notice to the Board or General Manager, but such resignation shall not relieve the member from financial obligations he may then owe to The Chamber.

-3.04.2 In any case in which the Board is of the opinion that the membership of any member ought to be reviewed in the general interest of The Chamber and its Member Code of Conduct, it shall give written notice of not less than fifteen (15) days to the member that continuation of his membership will be considered at a meeting of the Board, specifying the time and place thereof.
+3.04.2 In any case in which the Board is of the opinion that the membership of any member ought to be reviewed in the general interest of The Chamber, it shall give written notice of not less than fifteen (15) days to the member that continuation of his membership will be considered at a meeting of the Board, specifying the time and place thereof.
 The member shall be entitled to attend such meeting and hear the matters of complaint and make answer.
 The Board thereupon shall judge whether or not the membership shall be cancelled and its decision shall be final and binding.

 4.00 The number of classes of membership and the annual scale of fees for each class shall be determined annually by the Board.

 4.01 The annual fee for each member shall be payable on December 1, annually.

 4.01.1 New memberships only, purchased after December 31 shall be pro-rated for the duration of that year.